yenyih24/personal-page/README.md

 A contact form collecting name, email, subject, and message.

 ## Tools & Technology
-HTML for structure.
+- HTML for structure.
-CSS for styling, including advanced positioning techniques.
+- CSS for styling.
-GitHub Pages for deployment.
+- GitHub Pages for deployment.